GlenPr/Damage-repair-survival-rate-model/README.md

 The FI is defined as the average over all binary values an individual has (at a particular time point).
 Damage is defined by the transition 0->1.
 Repair is defined by the transition 1->0.
 Survival is a first passage event e.g. death.

 # Installation
 Download and open in R. The functions are ready to go (.R).
-The script works in R studio (.Rmd).
+The vignette works in R studio (.Rmd).

 # Dependencies
 -survival